awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-redact-pii.md

 1. \(Optional\) Under **Payload \- *optional***, add JSON text to provide your Lambda function with additional information\.

-   A payload is optional JSON text that you can provide to your Lambda function as input for all invocations coming from a specific S3 Object Lambda access point\.
-To customize the behaviors for multiple Object Lambda access points that invoke the same Lambda function, you can configure payloads with different parameters, thereby extending the flexibility of your Lambda function\.
+   A payload is optional JSON text that you can provide to your Lambda function as input for all invocations coming from a specific S3 Object Lambda Access Point\.
+To customize the behaviors for multiple Object Lambda Access Points that invoke the same Lambda function, you can configure payloads with different parameters, thereby extending the flexibility of your Lambda function\.

    For more information about payload, see [Event context format and usage](olap-event-context.md)\.

-1. \(Optional\) For **Request metrics \- *optional***, choose **Disable** or **Enable** to add Amazon S3 monitoring to your Object Lambda access point\.
+1. \(Optional\) For **Request metrics \- *optional***, choose **Disable** or **Enable** to add Amazon S3 monitoring to your Object Lambda Access Point\.
 Request metrics are billed at the standard Amazon CloudWatch rate\.
 For more information, see [CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.

 1. Under **Object Lambda Access Point policy \- *optional***, keep the default setting\.

    \(Optional\) You can set a resource policy\.
-This resource policy grants the `GetObject` API permission to use the specified Object Lambda access point\.
+This resource policy grants the `GetObject` API permission to use the specified Object Lambda Access Point\.

 1. Keep the remaining settings set to the defaults, and choose **Create Object Lambda Access Point**\.

-## Step 6: Use the S3 Object Lambda access point to retrieve the redacted file<a name="ol-pii-step6"></a>
+## Step 6: Use the S3 Object Lambda Access Point to retrieve the redacted file<a name="ol-pii-step6"></a>

 Now, S3 Object Lambda is ready to redact PII data from your original file\.

-**To use the S3 Object Lambda access point to retrieve the redacted file**
+**To use the S3 Object Lambda Access Point to retrieve the redacted file**

-When you request to retrieve a file through your S3 Object Lambda access point, you make a `GetObject` API call to S3 Object Lambda\.
+When you request to retrieve a file through your S3 Object Lambda Access Point, you make a `GetObject` API call to S3 Object Lambda\.
 S3 Object Lambda invokes the Lambda function to redact your PII data and returns the transformed data as the response to the standard S3 `GetObject` API call\.

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the left navigation pane, choose **Object Lambda Access Points**\.

-1. On the **Object Lambda Access Points** page, choose the S3 Object Lambda access point that you created in [Step 5](#ol-pii-step5) \(for example, **tutorial\-pii\-object\-lambda\-accesspoint**\)\.
+1. On the **Object Lambda Access Points** page, choose the S3 Object Lambda Access Point that you created in [Step 5](#ol-pii-step5) \(for example, **tutorial\-pii\-object\-lambda\-accesspoint**\)\.

-1. On the **Objects** tab of your S3 Object Lambda access point, select the file that has the same name \(for example, `tutorial.txt`\) as the one that you uploaded to the S3 bucket in [Step 2](#ol-pii-step2)\.
+1. On the **Objects** tab of your S3 Object Lambda Access Point, select the file that has the same name \(for example, `tutorial.txt`\) as the one that you uploaded to the S3 bucket in [Step 2](#ol-pii-step2)\.

    This file should contain all the transformed data\.